FloSch62/muxus/README.md

 # Muxus

 Muxus is a free, open-source SSH, Telnet and serial client.
-Your `~/.ssh/config` stays the source of truth, your sessions live in split panes and saved workspaces, and the terminal draws images.
-Everything runs on your machine.
+Split panes, saved workspaces, SFTP, a remote editor, saved tunnels, and images in the terminal.

 **The docs are the main entry point:** [flosch62.github.io/muxus](https://flosch62.github.io/muxus/)